Negotiating Tips for Home Buyers

 Negotiating Secret #2: Let the Seller See that you Love Their Home

-Playing hard-to-get is good strategy when buying a car or furniture, but not when buying someones home.
+Playing hard-to-get is a good strategy when buying a car or furniture, but not when buying someones home.
 Often, one of a home seller’s secret goals is for the new buyer to love their home as much as they do.

 The seller and the listing agent are evaluating the likelihood that the buyer will remain committed all the way to a successful closing.
 Go ahead and let some passion show!